Common Questions (FAQ)

-- Previous belaying experience, or
+- Previous real-life belaying experience

 You must demonstrate proficiency and competency with the following skills:

-- Tying the rope to your harness correctly with a figure-8 follow through knot.
+- Tying the rope to your harness correctly with a Figure-8 Follow-Through knot

-- Use proper verbal belay signals.
+- Use proper verbal belay signals

 6. If I’m younger than 18, who can fill out my waiver?

-Anyone who wishes to use one of our gyms or participate in any Vertical World class or program must have a completed waiver.
 All participants under the age of 18 must have their parent or court appointed legal guardian sign the waiver before they can climb.
 No exceptions to this policy can be made.
 You can sign the waiver online by clicking here

 7. If I want to be able to start climbing outdoors on my own what courses should I take?

 Participants without belay skills should take the Intro to Climbing course to gain the basic skills necessary to manage general climbing equipment, and learn basic technique.
-Vertical World offers various Outdoor Programs to help you safely transition into outdoor climbing.
+Vertical World offers various Outdoor Programs to help you transition into outdoor climbing.
 Please visit our Outdoor Programs page to learn more about our programs, or your local gym’s Calendar page for current offerings.